Know Before You Go: River Terminology 101

 3 Min.
 Read

 Wondering what the heck your river guide is doing when they wave their hands in the air like a lasso?
 Or how about when they say, “Watch out for that hole!”
-Here’s a quick guide to some of the most common river signals and terms that guides use to communicate with each other (and you!) while floating downstream.
+Here’s a quick guide to some of the most common river terminology and signals that guides use to communicate with each other (and you!) on a whitewater rafting trip.

 eddyout.fig1